 [Mark] not yet.
 I was curious.
-What about for like home defense?
-We get a lot of people asking pepper balls.
+What about home defense?
+We get a lot of people asking for pepper balls.
 Just be a good option.

 You can definitely have it.
 See, since a pepper ball is a round ball type.
 Say home defense.
 It's smaller.
 Just be careful.
 You guys absolutely be very safe, with knowing what you're doing out there.
 But yeah, you can shoot pepper balls through it as well.
 For sure.

 [Mark] Awesome.
 Are we going to shoot this thing?